 Trulioo is one of the most significant digital identification companies, and it was founded in 2011 in Vancouver.
-The founders, Stephen Ufford and Tanis Jorge, took this step after they had watched CNN show about a crying Indian woman who had seen her Facebook account for the first time in her life.
+The founders, Stephen Ufford and Tanis Jorge took this step after they had watched a CNN show about a crying Indian woman who had seen her Facebook account for the first time in her life.

 The Trulioo service is widely used by multiple financial firms worldwide.
-The depth of verification is provided by the use of intelligence/secret service databases (for instance, FBI), as well as open source data, like the history of purchases of the users, browsing history, etc. The firm’s managers claim that their solutions provide identification for more than 4B people all over the planet.
+The depth of verification is provided by the use of intelligence/secret service databases (for instance, FBI), as well as open-source data, like the history of purchases of the users, browsing history, etc. The firm’s managers claim that their solutions provide identification for more than 4B people all over the planet.